kubevault/kubevault/docs/concepts/vault-server-crds/unsealer/google_kms_gcs.md

 ## googleKmsGcs.kmsKeyRing

-`googleKmsGcs.kmsKeyRing` is a required field that specifies the name of the key ring.
+`googleKmsGcs.kmsKeyRing` is a required field that specifies the name of the keyring.

 ```yaml
 spec: